Hexagon/abstractor/README.md

 A message normally consist of a topic and a payload, but can have any number of additional attributes depending on which node it has passed, or will pass.

 When writing simple applications, you won't have to fiddle with messages manually.
-They will be silently passed between the nodes you set up.
+They will silently pass between the nodes you set up.

-As an example, a message origination from the MQTT-node will look somthing like this:
+As an example, a message originating from the MQTT-node will look something like this ...

 ```javascript
 {